AztecProtocol/aztec-v1-specification/README.md

 The `JoinSplit` contract validates the AZTEC join-split proof, and performs ECDSA signature validation logic for signatures signed by each note owner.

-The ABI of `byes proofData` is the following:
+The ABI of `bytes proofData` is the following:

 | offset | length | name | type | description |
 | --- | --- | --- | --- | --- |